 While this may alarm both VoIP users and prospective adopters, there are workable solutions for preventing attacks and keeping systems secure.
 Organizations looking to stave off hackers and enjoy the many benefits these advanced phone systems bring should consider the following VoIP security best practices:

-Focus on the firewall These digital blockades represent the first line of defense in most effective data security schemes, SC Media reported.
+These digital blockades represent the first line of defence in most effective data security schemes, SC Media reported.
 Businesses with VoIP solutions that offer online access must make sure this barrier stays intact and develop networking methods that further bolster firewalls.
 For example, information technology staff should limit private branch exchange access to only those calling from VoIP phones or using service providers' servers.
 This helps keep out intruders intending to piggy-backing on company communications.

-Leverage encryption Many VoIP providers offer robust data encryption services that seal off sensitive information from the uncredentialed, according to IT Toolbox.
+Many VoIP providers offer robust data encryption services that seal off sensitive information from the credentialed, according to IT Toolbox.
 Organizations would be wise to use these features to their full potential or partner with third-party firms who can handle encryption duties.
 Additionally, virtual private networks are useful in this area, as they automatically encrypt data that passes through company networks.

 "IT personnel must give users the knowledge they need to protect themselves and the organization."

 Many hackers gain entry to company networks by way of user error, using decryption applications and other advanced tools to take advantage of apathetic employees with weak passwords and destructive digital habits.
 Of course, data security software cannot address this problem.
 IT personnel must step in and give users the knowledge they need to protect themselves and the organization.
 Password creation should come first on the list.
 Security experts recommend that users draft longer passwords with evenly distributed special characters, Wired reported.
 On top of that, passwords should never be used more than once, as such a practice can give hackers the power to access multiple accounts.